 - Best cable modems: Boost your internet speed

 Several big names have emerged as popular mesh-router solutions in the last couple of years.
 Google's Nest Wifi is our current favorite on our list of the best mesh routers, thanks to its excellent performance, easy setup and the innovative move to include a built-in Google Home speaker in the mesh extensions, adding functionality throughout the house.

-The Netgear Orbi is a long-time favorite, delivering great performance across a growing ecosystem of products, from the original Orbi RBK50 to the advanced Netgear Orbi WiFi 6 (RBK852) and the Orbi Voice add-on.
+The Netgear Orbi is a long-time favorite, delivering great performance across a growing ecosystem of products, from the latest Netgear Orbi WiFi 6 to the original Orbi RBK50 and the Orbi Voice add-on.